IIInitiationnn/BloodEmporium/README.md

 ### Issues
 - Icon packs with similar-looking icons are more likely to cause incorrect object recognition, which may result in incorrect or suboptimal selection
+- Shaders should be disabled while using this program, as colour changes are more likely to cause incorrect object recognition